Vous consultez actuellement le France version du site.

 5,99 / issue

 Ce numéro et d'autres numéros antérieurs ne sont pas inclus dans un abonnement à l'UE.
-Model Engineers' Workshop Magazine abonnement.
+Model Engineer & Workshop Magazine abonnement.
 Les abonnements comprennent le dernier numéro régulier et les nouveaux numéros publiés pendant la durée de l'abonnement. €3,83 par numéro .
 Si vous souhaitez vous abonner, veuillez consulter notre rubrique Options d'abonnement

 Les économies sont calculées sur la base d'un achat comparable de numéros uniques sur une période d'abonnement annualisée et peuvent varier par rapport aux montants annoncés.
 Les calculs sont effectués à des fins d'illustration uniquement.
 Les abonnements numériques comprennent le dernier numéro et tous les numéros réguliers publiés au cours de l'abonnement, sauf indication contraire.
 L'abonnement choisi sera automatiquement renouvelé s'il n'est pas résilié dans la section Mon compte jusqu'à 24 heures avant la fin de l'abonnement en cours.

-Model Engineers' Workshop Magazine | Dec 17
+Model Engineer & Workshop Magazine | Dec 17

 2017 METAL OF THE YEAR And the winner is… announced by Jacques Maurel.